Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 especially regarding packages.
 However, the community and maintainers have significantly improved this area.
 The permissions model is now being implemented, which might make Node.js more secure in the future.

+Additionally, the maturity that comes from being tried and tested over time is a significant advantage that Node.js holds over more recent alternatives like Bun.

 ## Conclusion